Buying a Victorian in San Francisco | 2026 Architecture & Value Guide

 The Foundation Factor

-Many original Victorians were built on brick foundations.
-In seismic San Francisco, upgrading to a capped concrete foundation is often a negotiation point.
-We inspect the "cripple walls" and bolting on every historic showing.
+Many original Victorians were built on brick or unreinforced masonry foundations.
+In seismic San Francisco, upgrading to a capped concrete foundation -- and completing the "soft story" seismic retrofit required by the city for multi-unit buildings -- is often a negotiation point.
+Novo inspects cripple walls and foundation bolting on every historic property showing.
+Budget $15,000 to $80,000 depending on scope.[VERIFY: confirm current SF seismic retrofit cost range]

 Modern vs. Museum

-• Italianate (Mid 1800s): More symmetrical and square.
+• Italianate (1860s to 1880s): More symmetrical and square.
 Look for flat roofs with decorative brackets under the eaves.
-These often offer better interior volume for renovation.
+These often offer better interior volume for renovation and frequently trade at a discount to Queen Anne despite comparable construction quality.
+Among the most common surviving types in the Western Addition.

 Investor Insight: The Mills Act

-Whether you are looking for a turnkey Queen Anne in Pacific Heights or a restoration project in Alamo Square, we know the inventory before it hits the MLS.
+Whether you are looking for a turnkey Queen Anne near Alamo Square or a restoration project in the Western Addition, Novo knows the inventory before it hits the MLS.
+Most Victorian transactions in this neighborhood happen off-market.

 Browse Historic SF Homes